pcohen89/catepiller/README.md

 Things still to do:
 - [x] Encode categorical variables
 - [x] Create field dictionary for component subtables
-- [ ] Extract information from the names in type_connection, then merge on to adaptor
+- [x] Extract information from the names in type_connection, then merge on to adaptor
+- [ ] Manual variable creation

 Summary statistics planned to use:
 - [x] Average numeric columns and binary